Elizabeth Báthory: Accusations

 Elizabeth Báthory from Zay artist.
-Probably a copy of the other painting which is at the Hungarian National Museum, in Budapest (also made by Zay).
-Mentioned in the Magyar Várak book, page 34.
+Probably a copy of the other painting at the Hungarian National Museum in Budapest (also by Zay).
+Mentioned in the Magyar Várak (Hungarian Castles) book, page 34.

 Between 1602 and 1604, after rumours of Báthory's atrocities had spread throughout the kingdom, Lutheran minister István Magyari made complaints against her, both publicly and at the court in Vienna.
-In 1610, Matthias II assigned György Thurzó, the devoutly Lutheran Palatine of Hungary, to investigate.
+In 1610, Matthias, Holy Roman Emperor, assigned György Thurzó, the devoutly Lutheran Palatine of Hungary, to investigate.
 Thurzó ordered two notaries, András Keresztúry and Mózes Cziráky, to collect evidence in March 1610.
-By October 1610 they had collected 52 witness statements; by 1611, that number had risen to over 300.
+By October 1610, they had collected 52 witness statements and by 1611, that number had risen to over 300.

+Tamás Nyereghjárto was 35 years old when he was sworn in and interrogated in the town of Beckov.
+He stated that he saw a girl in Újhely who was being medically treated because the flesh on her right hand between the fingers and the arm was torn out and the tendon was destroyed.
+Janós Kunx (age 50 years) was the provisor of Franciscus Magochy in Beckov; his wife, Katalin (aged 36 years) testified that she had also seen this girl in Újhely.
+She testified similarly to her husband and Nyereghjárto, adding that the flesh between the victim's shoulders had been removed and that the right hand of the girl was "completely destroyed".
+Martinus Zamechnyk (aged 50 years) testified that he had asked this girl from Újhely, "Who did that to your hand?"
+The girl replied: "The Lady Widow Nádasdy had done it", referring to Báthory.
+His testimony was taken by András of Keresztúr and published on 28 July 1611 on the orders of King Matthias II.

+According to one of her accomplices, Dorottya Szentes, Báthory would stick needles into the fingers of some of her victims.
+After she did this, Báthory would comment: "If it hurts the whore, then she can pull it out".
+However, Szentes added that if the girl removed the needle, Báthory would then cut off the finger with a knife.